 Grade Norming and Its Importance

 Reliable data to inform instruction across classrooms requires that teachers hold a common understanding of the rubric and how to apply it to student writing.
-To ensure your teachers are aligned on the grading norm for the administration process, check out our article on grade norming with Writing Benchmarks!
+NoRedInk’s Grading Assistant-enabled Writing Benchmarks provide a standardized approach to grading that helps support norming across classrooms.
+However, the final score is always validated by the teacher, who can make adjustments as needed.
+To ensure your teachers are aligned on the grading norm for the administration process, even when using Grading Assistant-enabled prompts, check out our article on grade norming with Writing Benchmarks!

 Reviewing Benchmark Data